USEPA/WNTR/documentation/gis.rst

 geospatial data objects.
-These objects can be used directly within WNTR, in Python with geospatial packages such as geopandas and shapely, and in Global Information System (GIS) platforms.
+These objects can be used directly within WNTR, in Python with geospatial packages such as geopandas and shapely, and in geographic information system (GIS) platforms.
 Open source GIS platforms include QGIS and GRASS GIS.

 The following capabilities depend on the geopandas Python package